ThomasBTR/estate-server/README.md

 #### Environment variables

-Everything is commented so you can easily understand what is going on.
+Everything is commented, so you can easily understand what is going on.

 - The environment variables are defined in the ./docker/.env file.
 - The variables for spring are defined in the ./src/main/resources/application.yaml file.